cras-py/coreyrastello/README.md

                 - Run SOQL Queries
                 - View Object Data like Fields and Formulas
             - Requirements gathering
-                - Stakeholders don't always know what they want :)
+                - Stakeholders don't always know what they want :scream: :smile:
         - Build their PowerBI Skills
             - Modeling
                 - Use Star Schemas